 On a semi-related note, previous Nexus devices had a feature where the screen would turn on when the device is picked up.
 So you don’t have to constantly tap the scanner on the back.
 This was left out of the Pixel software at launch but Google added it in recent software updates.
 Find this under display settings.

-For whatever reason Google continues to face problems with charging on the Pixel XL.
-Now that the Pixel XL has Android 9 Pie we’re seeing reports about Quick Charging or Charging Rapidly.
+For whatever reason Google continues to face problems with charging on the Pixel and XL.
+Now that the Pixel XL has Android 9 Pie we’re seeing reports about quick charging, and how it doesn’t work.
 Basically, this is what lets the phone go from 0-50% in around 25-30 minutes.

-After Android 9 users are no longer seeing “Charging Rapidly” no matter what charger or device they’re using.
+After Android Pie users are no longer seeing “Charging Rapidly” no matter what charger or device they’re using.
 Even the official USB Type-C with Power Delivery charger that came in the box.
-It looks like Google potentially changed something in Pie, and we’ll need to wait for the September security update to get a fix.
-Phones still charge plenty fast, and we’ll look for more information and update as we learn more.
+Sometimes phones charge at full speed, other times it’s extremely slow.

 Pixel Android 9 Pie Problems & Fixes

 Our list of fixes will help you with just about any situation.
 That said, if you’re looking for information specific to Android 9 Pie on the Pixel or Pixel XL click here.
 We put together a guide on Android 9 problems and fixes.
 While you’re at it, this comparison will show you everything that’s new in the latest software for your phone.